Pseudomanifold/latex-mimosis/README.md

 - modern: typographically pleasing

-It is specifically suited for the European education system because it uses A4 paper size by default.
+It is specifically suited for the European education system because it uses A4 paper size by default&mdash;this can be easily adjusted to fit your personal needs, though&nbsp;(see below).

+The class is based on [`KOMA-script`](komascript.de), so it should be flexible enough to suit virtually any purpose.

 # How to use